Texoma Reservoir 2024 Survey Report

 Pottsboro, Texas

-This is the author's summary from a 45-page report.
+This is the author's summary from a 37-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Texoma Reservoir were surveyed in 2017 and 2020 using low-frequency electrofishing, trap netting in 2020, electrofishing in 2021, and annually using gill netting.
-Anglers were surveyed from December 2018 through November 2020 with a joint creel survey conducted with Oklahoma Department of Wildlife Conservation (ODWC).
-Historical data are presented with the 2017-2021 data for comparison.
+Fish populations in Texoma Reservoir were surveyed in 2023 using bass-only electrofishing and low-frequency electrofishing.
+Annual gill netting occurred in 2022 through 2025.
+Historical data are presented with the 2022-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Texoma Reservoir is a 74,686-acre impoundment on the Red and Washita Rivers on the Texas and Oklahoma border with a conservation elevation of 617 feet above mean sea level (msl).
-Texoma Reservoir exhibits high productivity.
+The water level fluctuates often and reached flood stage in May 2025.
+Texoma Reservoir typically exhibits high productivity, which can vary throughout the reservoir.
 Habitat features consisted mainly of natural features, rocky and gravel shoreline, and boat docks.
 Aquatic vegetation is typically limited.
 A small amount of yellow floating heart (<1 acre) has occurred near Sunset Camp Public Use area in Oklahoma since the early 2000’s.
 Buttonbush and flooded terrestrial vegetation provide fish cover during periods of high water.

 Management History

 Important sport fish included Blue and Channel Catfish, White Bass, Striped Bass, Smallmouth Bass, Spotted Bass, Largemouth Bass, and Black and White Crappie.
-A population of Alligator Gar are present, and portions of the reservoir are closed to harvest during May.
 Striped Bass were stocked between 1965 and 1985 and have been managed with a 10-fish bag limit, of which no more than two can be longer than 20-inches since 1996.
 In 2009, a special regulation was implemented for catfish.
-The 12-inch minimum length limit for Blue Catfish and Channel Catfish and the 18-inch minimum length limit for flathead catfish were removed in September 2020 to better align with Oklahoma statewide regulations.
+In September 2020, minimum length limits for Blue, Channel, and Flathead Catfish were removed to better align with Oklahoma statewide regulations.
+Since 2022, the harvest of Alligator Gar has been closed during May.
 Smallmouth Bass were introduced through four separate stockings from 1981 to 1987.
 Zebra mussels were first identified in the reservoir in 2009, and are monitored in cooperation with other resource agencies, the U.S. Army Corps of Engineers (USACE), and North Texas Municipal Water District (NTMWD).

 Fish Community

 - Prey species: Threadfin Shad and Gizzard Shad provide an abundant forage base for sport fish and support numerous live-bait guides.
-Bluegill and other sunfish species also provide a diverse prey base.
+Bluegill and other sunfish species also contribute to a diverse prey base.

 - Catfishes: Blue Catfish and Channel Catfish are abundant.
 Many large Blue Catfish support a trophy fishery.

-- Temperate basses: White Bass abundance fluctuates from year to year, and record catch rates of Striped Bass have been observed during the last three gillnet surveys.
+- Temperate basses: White Bass abundance fluctuates from year to year, and gill net catch rate of Striped Bass increased in 2025.

 - Black basses: Smallmouth Bass, Spotted Bass, and Largemouth Bass are present in Texoma Reservoir and support popular recreational and tournament fisheries.